nrawat151290/Ally-Assignment/README.md

 # Things added for visual ease

-1. Added a pill adjacent to Objective title to make it easy to validate filter behavior.
+1. **Category Pills:** Added a pill adjacent to Objective title to make it easy to validate filter behavior.
-2. Added a deliberate delay of 2s in service in order to render loader for a moment.
+2. **API Delay:** Added a deliberate delay of 1.5s in service in order to render loader for a moment.
+3. Added number of rendered records in the heading of OKRs section.
-3. Color of objective and key-results title is kept as a shade of blue.
+4. Color of objective and key-results title is kept as a shade of blue.
 This would clearly indicate that they are clickable.